Install and configure SAP HANA (Large Instances) on Azure

 - SAP support note #1391070 – Linux UUID solutions

-Following are SAP support notes that are applicable to implementing SAP HANA on Red Hat:
+The following documents are SAP support notes applicable to implementing SAP HANA on Red Hat:

 - SAP support note #2009879 - SAP HANA guidelines for Red Hat Enterprise Linux (RHEL) operating system